 Rainstorms don't have to keep you from riding if you follow these simple steps.

 Summer is here and that means unexpected rain and thunderstorms just as you are about to commute to or from work.
 This can definitely put a damper on your ride, but it doesn’t have to if you follow these simple tips.

-- Skip the rain and take another form of transportation—Let’s be real, you may not feel like being wet while biking during your commute.
+Let’s be real, you may not feel like being wet while biking during your commute.
 And there is no shame in that.
-Since Metro now allows riders to bring bikes on board all day, you can take your bike on the train, or put it on the bus bike rack rather than ride in the rain.
+Since Metro now allows riders to bring bikes onboard all day, you can take your bike on the train, or put it on the bus bike rack rather than ride in the rain.

 Riding in the rain can be fun and exhilarating when you have the right equipment.
 Being prepared for rainy weather will make you feel so much more confident if a shower arises.

 If you want to feel more confident biking in the rain (or sun) sign up to get updates about our Confident City Cycling Classes.